Ex-children’s hospital doctor charged with sex crimes

 RICHMOND, Va.
-(AP) — The former medical director of a Virginia hospital that serves vulnerable children has been charged with four felony sex crimes in connection with abuse authorities say happened at the facility years ago.
+(AP) — A former medical director of a Virginia hospital that serves vulnerable children has been charged with four felony sex crimes in connection with abuse that authorities say happened at the facility years ago.

 A grand jury indicted Dr. Daniel N. Davidow of Richmond, a former longtime employee of the Cumberland Hospital for Children and Adolescents, last month, court records show.
 The records were unsealed Thursday, a local prosecutor announced Friday.